przemyslslaw/przemyslslaw.github.io/_pages/about.md

 [![image](/images/sims.png){: .align-right width="18%" }](/sims-lab/)

 I'm Przemek (pronounced “Pshemek”).
-I'm a &mdash; human ;-) &mdash; Assistant Professor of Computer Science at the [University College Dublin](https://www.ucd.ie/cs/) and an Adjunct Assistant Professor of Computer Science at the [University of Massachusetts Amherst](https://www.cics.umass.edu/).
+I'm an Assistant Professor of Computer Science at the [University College Dublin](https://www.ucd.ie/cs/) and an Adjunct Assistant Professor of Computer Science at the [University of Massachusetts Amherst](https://www.cics.umass.edu/).
 I lead the (transatlantic) [SIMS Lab](/sims-lab/), and related public-interest initiatives, including [SocialPolls.org](https://socialpolls.org/) and the [Uncommon Good blog](https://uncommongood.substack.com), and led the [EQUATE](https://groups.cs.umass.edu/equate/) initiative.

 <!-- 👩🏼‍💻🧑🏿‍💻👨‍💻\
 **I'm recruiting a postdoc at University College Dublin!
 Email me if you are interested!**\